 “A lot of the [St Christopher’s] girls involved will come to MSJ in the next year or two, and they now have a familiar face and some teachers who are familiar here.

-“Our principal was reading some of the stories and he was blown away by the standard, which I think is partly due to the process – to be given feedback and critiqued and time to edit some more.
+“Our principal was reading some of the stories and he was blown away by the standard, which I think is partly due to the process – to be given feedback and time to edit some more.

 “They just kept seeing their story get better and better.”

 The primary students involved in the project will now mentor Newman students in Kindergarten and Years 1 and 2 at St Christopher’s as they write a picture book.

 Year 6 student Kate Bishara’s story, about a volcanic eruption during a family holiday to the Philippines, joined other fast-paced narratives in a book with cover illustration by Year 8 student Aimee Giang.